Self-employed · Tax year 2026

 - $60,000 × 0.9235 = $55,410 net SE earnings.

-- Below $184,500 wage base, so full 15.3 % applies.
+- Below $184,500 wage base, so the full 15.3% applies.

 - $55,410 × 0.153 = $8,477.73 SE tax.